Is glyphosate (Roundup) dangerous?

 At a Glance

-Concerns about glyphosate’s possible health impacts increased in 2015 after the International Agency for Research on Cancer, an arm of the World Health Organization, classified glyphosate as “probably carcinogenic,” using what is called a hazard evaluation.
-The IARC classification was widely circulated by anti-chemical and anti-GMO advocacy groups, which argued for bans or tighter restrictions.
+Concerns about glyphosate’s possible health impacts spiked in 2015 after the International Agency for Research on Cancer, an arm of the World Health Organization, classified glyphosate as “probably carcinogenic,” evaluating the herbicide under what is called a hazard evaluation.
+IARC indicated there was no risk from the tiny amount of residues found in our food, but indicated after reviewing contradictory evidence, that long term exposure to applicators handling the herbicide could increased the risk of non-Hodgkin’s lymphmoa.
+The IARC classification was widely circulated by anti-chemical and anti-GMO advocacy groups, which argued for bans or tighter restrictions

 Science and Politics